-She reports that they spent time hiking on the 13-hectare plot, accompanied by a resident shepherd dog, who adopted her family.
-They also drove around the beautiful region of Le Marche, through fields of sunflowers and wine grapes, from one hill to the next, exploring historic villages.
+The family spent time hiking on the 13-hectare plot, adopted and accompanied by the resident sheep dog.
+They also drove around the region of Le Marche, through fields of sunflowers and wine grapes, from one hill to the next, exploring historic villages.

-They also had beach days at Senigallia and Costa Conero, as well as time spent vintage shopping and exploring Italian produce markets.
+They also had beach days at Senigallia and Costa Conero, and spent time vintage shopping and exploring Italian produce markets.
 “It’s a great location to branch out, and Jeannette and René never get tired of giving recommendations.
 They really know the best places for regional and local food.
-They even offer cooking classes that we could not attend this time but will definitely do another time to learn pasta making!”
+They even offer cooking classes that we could not attend this time but will definitely do another time, to learn pasta making!"

 It turned out to be a great location for the kids.
 “They loved the history and design of the property, and being part of the herd of the property shepherd dogs," Simone laughs.
 "The natural pool was one thing they really loved.
 It feels like a pond or lake in between nature because there is nothing around you except hills and greenery and a little nearly-abandoned village on top of one hill.